kide-vm/kide/lib/parfait/README.md

 Parfait has a brother, the Builtin module.
 Builtin contains everything that can not be coded in ruby, but we still need (things like List access).

-### Vm vs language- core
+## Vm vs language- core

 Parfait is not the language core library.
-Core library functionality differs between languages and so the language core lib must be on top of the vm parfait.
+Core library functionality differs between languages and so the language core lib must be on top of parfait.

 To make this point clear, i have started using different names for the core classes.
 Hopefully more sensible ones, ie List instead of Array, Dictionary instead of Hash.